 St Mark's Court Care Home

-St Mark's Court (formerly part of Amore Care) is a purpose-built home and has an excellent reputation within the community.
+St Mark's Court is a purpose-built home and has an excellent reputation within the community.
 The home provides nursing care for up to 40 older people.

 The home provides residents with an airy lounge and a tranquil, fully enclosed garden, which offers a relaxing atmosphere and a quiet retreat.
 Each bedroom is designed to ensure comfort and safety, and the friendly and welcoming decor helps residents feel at home.

 The staff at St Mark's Court are highly committed and dedicated to the care and support of everyone.
 We are also supported by the wider multidisciplinary team of GPs, Chiropodist, Dentists, Dietician and other healthcare professionals.